twistingmercury/monitoring/logs/readme.md

 ### Logging Level

-The logging level is set using the [slog.Level](https://pkg.go.dev/golang.org/x/exp/slog#Level) type.
+The logging level is set using the [zerolog.Level](https://github.com/rs/zerolog/blob/master/log.go#L129) type.
 This value is passed in with the `level` parameter.
-Valid values are documented in the [slog package](https://pkg.go.dev/golang.org/x/exp/slog#Level:~:text=const%20(%0A%09LevelDebug%20Level%20%3D%20%2D4%0A%09LevelInfo%20%20Level%20%3D%200%0A%09LevelWarn%20%20Level%20%3D%204%0A%09LevelError%20Level%20%3D%208%0A)).
 If a value is provide that is not valid, the application will panic.
 Again, this is in keeping with the "fail fast" philosophy.

 ## Usage